“Indigenous Peoples’ Day”

 - Even though the majority of the episode deals with social commentary, it still hints at future developments: subtle flirtations between Carmela and Furio Giunta, the beginning of Uncle Junior’s RICO trial and the budding tensions between New York and New Jersey.

 - Closing with Frankie Valli’s “Dawn (Go Away)” is a strong musical selection, playing against the episode’s context in a sarcastic manner.
-Despite everything, however, even South Park has more to say about the Columbus Day controversy.
+Even though the majority of “Christopher” is forgettable and inconsequential, the episode finishes with a very strong ending.

 FAMOUS LAST WORDS